MSinghSRH/Mechanical-engineering-work-samples/README.md

 **Project Types:** Parts and Assemblies
 **Software Used:** Autodesk Inventor
-**Project Scope** Technical Drawing Interpretation, Solid Modeling, Assembly Design
+**Project Scope:** Technical Drawing Interpretation, Solid Modeling, Assembly Design

 These projects include individual parts and assemblies modeled using Autodesk Inventor.
 All designs were constructed based on provided technical drawings with emphasis to dimensional accuracy and modeling constraints.